samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 ### Requesting Authorization to Access User's Photo Library
-Open your ViewController.swift file in the starter project and add the following code to your **getPhotoPermission** method in the Photokit section as shown below:
+Open your ViewController.swift file in the starter project and add the following code inside your **getPhotoPermission** method in the Photokit section:

 ```swift
 //MARK: - Photokit